Boost your digital skills

 • Conversations with colleagues and volunteers

-Your map will show how your users move through your service and reveal gaps, pain points and opportunities.
+Your map will reveal how users navigate your service, highlighting gaps, pain points, and opportunities.

 Notion image